Can Static Black Holes in Massive Gravity Serve as Candidates for Aschenbach-Like Phenomena?: Black holes in Massive Gravity: Advantages and disadvantages

 If we use the following Lagrangian instead of the Bardeen Lagrangian in Eq. (\ref{(12)}),

 we will arrive at a nonlinear charged AdS model in massive gravity with metric of the spacetime as follows \cite{38}:

-where k is a fixed characteristic parameter of the non-linear electrodynamics by which the charge $Q$ and the mass $M$ of the system are related as $Q^2=Mk$.\\ Given that the methodology and analytical framework have been thoroughly outlined in preceding sections, and considering the recurring structure of the study, we will refrain from repeating detailed procedural explanations in the remainder of this work.
+where k is a fixed characteristic parameter of the non-linear electrodynamics by which the charge $Q$ and the mass $M$ of the system are related as $Q^2=Mk$.\\Given that the methodology and analytical framework have been thoroughly outlined in preceding sections, and considering the recurring structure of the study, we will refrain from repeating detailed procedural explanations in the remainder of this work.
 To maintain clarity and avoid unnecessary fatigue or confusion, from this point onward, we shall focus exclusively on presenting essential findings and critical observations relevant to each parametric scenario.

-The behavioral differences of the metric function, driven by parametric variations, are clearly observable in Fig. (\ref{6}).It can be clearly seen that while changing $l$ and $c_{1}$ does not have a particular effect in terms of metric and geometric horizon, increasing k causes the model to move towards extremality.
+The behavioral differences of the metric function, driven by parametric variations, are clearly observable in Fig. (\ref{6}).
+It can be clearly seen that while changing $l$ and $c_{1}$ does not have a particular effect in terms of metric and geometric horizon, increasing k causes the model to move towards extremality.\\

 To proceed toward detecting Aschenbach-like behavior, we now consider a baseline configuration by assigning the values $M = 2, l = 1, k = 0.5, C = 1, c_{1} = -1, c_{2} = 1, m_{g} = 0.53 $ to the relevant parameters.
 By numerically solving the metric function, we find that the spacetime possesses two distinct horizons:\\ - A Cauchy horizon at \(r = 0.0643 \),\\ - An event horizon at \(r = 1.2381 \).\\ Now with respect to Eq. (\ref{(2)}) and Eq. (\ref{(5)}) for the effective potential $H$ and components of the vector field $\phi(r,\Theta)$ we have: